The Warmth of Wood | Add Custom Style to Home Interiors

 Wood ceiling beams can really set the tone in the right room.
 But be careful: Unless your home is on the National Register of Historic Places, heavy beams on a standard 8-foot ceiling are likely going to feel oppressive and out of place.
 Save this feature for large, airy rooms with good light and high or vaulted ceilings, where their weight will help ground a soaring space.
 This look pairs particularly well with contrasting textures, such as a fireplace of stone or exposed brick.

-A chunky length of reclaimed or rough-finished wood makes a pleasing mantel, and is an attractive way to delineate the space between fireplace and a wall-mounted TV.
+A chunky length of rough-finished or reclaimed wood makes a pleasing mantel, and is an attractive way to delineate the space between fireplace and a wall-mounted TV.
 If you have wall space on either side of the hearth, consider adding thick floating wood shelves to frame the fireplace and provide a venue for objets d’art.

 Midcentury modern design frequently delineated an open floor plan with the judicious use of a partial wooden screen.
 The key to making this look fabulous versus dated is to stick to clean, bold lines and shapes.
 Keep the same pattern going from floor to ceiling, and choose a design that allows light to pass through and a view to the other side.
 Think of this kind of room divider as a statement piece as much as an architectural element.